John MacArthur (American pastor): Career

 When MacArthur was at Bob Jones University, his father recruited him to the Voice of Calvary singing quartet, often broadcast on Christian radio in Southern California.
 Then, from 1964 to 1966, he was hired by his father to be an associate pastor at the Harry MacArthur Memorial Bible Church (now Calvary Bible Church) in Burbank, California, which his father Jack had planted and named for his own father.
-From 1966 to 1969, John MacArthur served as the faculty representative for Talbot Theological Seminary.
+From 1966 to 1969, MacArthur served as the faculty representative for Talbot Theological Seminary.
 On February 9, 1969, he was brought on as the third and the youngest yet, pastor at the non-denominational Grace Community Church of Sun Valley, a neighborhood of Los Angeles adjacent to Burbank.

 MacArthur's daily radio and television program, Grace to You, began as sermons from the Grace Community Church pulpit recorded on reel-to-reel (and then audio cassettes).
 In 1977, the sermons were first broadcast on WRBS in Baltimore, Maryland, and the radio ministry of the church was born.
 Also in 1977, he received an honorary degree from Grace Graduate School in 1976 and from Talbot Theological Seminary (a Doctor of Divinity degree in 1977).

 In 1985, MacArthur was made the president of Los Angeles Baptist College, now The Master's University, a four-year Christian liberal arts college.
 In 1986, he was named the president of The Master's Seminary.

 On June 5, 2011, MacArthur completed a 42 year long sermon series of the entire New Testament at Grace Community Church, a self-described life goal.
+In 2012, at the annual Shepherd's Conference, MacArthur was participating in a word association questionnaire when the moderator gave the name "Steven Furtick."
+MacArthur responded "unqualified" and proceeded to argue that Furtick, pastor of Elevation Church, was not qualified, by Biblical standards, to be a pastor.
+Furtick responded to this comment in his 2016 book Unqualified: How God Uses Broken People to Do Big Things.
+In 2019 at the Truth Matters Conference, during another word association questionnaire, MacArthur was given the prompt "Beth Moore".
+He responded, "Go home."
+Reiterating his stance on 1 Timothy 2:12, he continued, "There is no case that can be made biblically for a woman preacher.
+Period.
+Paragraph.
+End of discussion."
+Moore responded to this by posting on her X account, "I did not surrender to a calling of man when I was 18 years old.
+I surrendered to a calling of God.
+It never occurs to me for a second to not fulfill it."